Amisha-Raje/Students-Placement-Site/README.md

- Training and Placement cell dummy website: Realistic site for easy access to the students to view the companies they are eligible in.
+ Training and Placement cell dummy website: Site for easy access to the students to view the companies they are eligible in.